Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Assembly, trim and linearization algorithm

+\textbf{Step 2 (Wrenches at equilibrium, or backward recurrence):} This step aims at computing the wrenches at equilibrium $[\overline{\mathbf W}_{\mathcal{A/J},P}]_{\mathcal R_a}$ in the revolute joints as LFTs of the parameters of interest.
+For this, the wrenches are propagated from the outer bodies (end of the open kinematic chain) to the base using the models \eqref{eq:NE_short_g_equilibrium} and \eqref{eq:model_R_equilibrium}, which are also compliant with the LFT formalism (and where the matrices $[\textbf{D}_P^{\mathcal B}]_{\mathcal R_b}$ can be LFT models as well).
+Note that step 2 requires the DCMs $\mathbf P_{b/i} (\mybar{\boldsymbol\theta}^{\mathcal B})$ computed at step 1 (see equation \eqref{eq:a_Rb}).

+\textbf{Step 3 (Linearized model):} Finally, the individual linearized models (Fig.\ref{fig:linearized_rigid_body}, equations \eqref{eq:modele_revolute_joint} and \eqref{eq:motion_vector_revolute_joint}) are assembled while re-injecting the trim conditions obtained as LFT models in steps 1 and 2.
+Therefore, the resulting model is a fully parameterized LFT model accounting for the parameter-dependent equilibrium.

-\textbf{Step 3 (Linearized model):} Finally, the linearized models of the individual rigid bodies (Fig.\ref{fig:linearized_rigid_body}) are assembled, using either the rigid connection in Fig.\ref{fig:schema_rigid_connection} or the revolute joint in Fig.\ref{fig:schema_revolute_joint} to obtain a block-diagram representation from which the $2\times(6+n)$-th order state-space representation can be derived (or, if the parent body is the ground, the model has order $2n$).
-As represented in Fig.\ref{fig:lpv}, the uncertain, varying and design parameters can be respectively isolated in the perturbation matrices $\bm \Delta$, $\bm \Delta_{\tau}$ and $\bm \Delta_{d}$.
-Although the quantities calculated in steps 1 and 2 can be expressed with minimal parametric dependency on the parameters, since they are in turn re-injected at step 3, there can be redundant occurrences in the linearized model.
-Thus, the blocks $\bm \Delta$, $\bm \Delta_{\tau}$ and $\bm \Delta_{d}$ do not necessarily have minimal size and reduction techniques can be used to reduce the order of the LFT \cite{Varga1999}.
+Since the physical origin of all parameters has been preserved during the whole procedure, the LFT model exactly covers all plants without introducing conservatism or fitting error.
+In practice, the procedure can be implemented on Matlab-Simulink; in this case, the trim conditions computed as LFT models in steps 1 and 2 are evaluated as input/output transfers after implementation of models \eqref{eq:NE_short_g_equilibrium} and \eqref{eq:model_R_equilibrium} as static LFT models.
+Since only basic block-diagram manipulations are applied, the procedure can be executed in reasonable time even for complex systems.
+However, although the trim conditions calculated in steps 1 and 2 can be expressed with minimal parametric dependency on the parameters of interest, since they are in turn re-injected at step 3, there can be redundant occurrences in the linearized LFT model; reduction techniques can be used to reduce the order of the block $\bm \Delta$ \cite{Varga1999}.